Department of Education

 The programs are designed for those interested in working with children and/or youth in childcare settings, preschools, before and after care programs, vocational training, or youth centers, and secondary schools.

-The degree programs are accredited by NAD and MSDE and lead to teacher certification.
-Currently Elementary/Special Education and Early Childhood/Special Education Programs are also offered through the School of Graduate and Professional Studies and address the needs of Paraprofessional Educators desiring to earn a Bachelors degree in preparation to enter their own classrooms for fulltime practice.
+The degree programs lead to teacher certification and are accredited by the NAD and MSDE.
+Currently, Elementary Education/Special Education and Early Childhood/Special Education programs are listed “low-performing” until October 2017.
+These programs are also offered through the School of Graduate and Professional Studies and address the needs of Paraprofessional Educators desiring to earn a Bachelors degree in preparation to enter their own classrooms for fulltime practice.
 For further information, please see the School of Graduate and Professional Studies section of the Bulletin.

 Read the Department of Education section in the Academic bulletin.